 Assessment may take the form of reports, essays, examinations and presentations.
 Assessment will take place both during and at the end of each unit as appropriate and 45 credits from the 60 credits will be graded distinction, merit or pass.

 An Access to Higher Education Diploma is validated and accredited through CERTA , which is an Access validating agency, licensed and regulated by the Quality Assurance Agency for Higher Education.
 Details of the units to be studied can be found on its website.How You Can Progress

 You may progress onto a range of honours degree programmes in a range of different disciplines.
-Typically individuals progress to BA (Hons) Business Management courses at a range of institutions.
+Typically, individuals progress to BA (Hons) Business Management courses at a range of institutions.
 There is guaranteed progression to our FD Leadership and Management for successful Access students.